baduhai/lemmycalbot/README.md

 ## LemmyCalBot

-A Lemmy bot that creates threads based on calendar events.
-It reads from a remote calendar, and creates threads in the specified community when every event starts.
-It gets the title and body for the thread from the calendar events' title and description respectively.
+A Lemmy bot that creates posts based on calendar events.
+It reads from a remote calendar, and creates posts in the specified community when every event starts.
+It gets the title and body for the post from the calendar events' title and description respectively.

 ### Usage